Mr. Éric Lacasse

-This advance ruling is considered 'reason to believe' for the purposes of section 32.2 of the Customs Act and the CBSA's Administrative Monetary Penalty System, described in Memorandum D22-1-1.
+This advance ruling is considered reason to believe for the purposes of section 32.2 of the Customs Act and as described in Memorandum D22-1-1, Administrative Monetary Penalty System.

-All Memoranda referenced in this letter may be accessed on the CBSA website.
+All D-Memoranda referenced in this letter may be accessed on the CBSA website.